blockchainsllc/in3-docs/docs/api-cmd.rst

 Function Signatures
 ###################

-When using ``send`` or ``call`` the next optional parameter is the function siignature.
-This signature describes not only the name of the function to call, but also the types of arguments and return values.
+When using ``send`` or ``call``, the next optional parameter is the function signature.
+This signature describes not only the name of the function to call but also the types of arguments and return values.

-In general, the signature is builT by simply removing all names and only holdidng onto the types:
+In general, the signature is built by simply removing all names and only holding onto the types:

 .. code-block:: js

    <FUNCTION_NAME>(<ARGUMENT_TYPES>):(<RETURN_TYPES>)

-It is important to mention that the type names must always be the full solidity names.
-Most solidity function use aliases.
+It is important to mention that the type names must always be the full Solidity names.
+Most Solidity function use aliases.
 They would need to be replaced with the full type name.

 e.g. ``uint`` -> ``uint256``

 Examples
 ########